SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Precedence and Associativity
 ----------------------------

-It is important to consider
-each operator's precedence and associativity when working out the order in which a compound expression will be calculated.

-Operator :newTerm:`precedence` means that some operators are given more precedence than others, and are calculated first.
+Operator :newTerm:`precedence` gives some operators higher priority than others;
+these operators are calculated first.

 Operator :newTerm:`associativity` defines how operators of the same precedence are grouped together (or :newTerm:`associated`) –